Ungeziefi/Subnautica-Mods/Tweaks/Tweaks Progress.md

 - When you get a blueprint from a databox, the light around it will be removed.
 - You can now toggle the exosuit light.
 - Voice notifications no longer play during loading.
-- The rotation of plants in planters is now randomized.
 - You can now toggle base lights.
 - When you open a container that allows only certain types of items, you can easily see those items in your inventory.
 - Locker doors now open and close.